VictorCazanave/svg-maps/packages/africa/README.md

 ## Credits

-This map is based on the work of [Victor Cazanave](https://github.com/VictorCazanave).
+This map is based on the work of [MapSVG](https://mapsvg.com).

-The original map is available [here](https://raw.githubusercontent.com/VictorCazanave/svg-maps/fab013a81e788cbbe3edc6f9c8be5178d730acdd/packages/world/world.svg) under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+The original map is available [here]() under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

 ### Changes

+* Remove unnecessary attributes
 * Remove countries outside of Africa
 * Adjust viewBox
 * Reset arial-label to `Map of Africa`
+* Rename title of path id = CI from _Côte d'Ivoire_ to English _Ivory Coast_